Susan Quaggin

 Susan E. Quaggin is a Canadian nephrologist.
-She is the Charles Horace Mayo Professor of Medicine at Northwestern University Feinberg School of Medicine, Director of the Feinberg Cardiovascular Research Institute and chief of the Division of Nephrology.
+She is the Charles Horace Mayo Professor of Medicine at Northwestern University Feinberg School of Medicine, Director of the Feinberg Cardiovascular Research Institute, prior chief of the Division of Nephrology, now Chair of the Department of Medicine.

 Early life and education

 Quaggin attended Branksome Hall, where she met her future husband Kevin Smith who attended Royal St. George's College.
 She attended the University of Toronto Faculty of Medicine, where she received the Carl W. Gottschalk Research Scholar Award from the American Society of Nephrology, and completed her post-doctoral fellowship at the Yale School of Medicine.
 In 1997, Quaggin returned to Toronto to study developmental biology with Janet Rossant at the Lunenfeld Institute of Mount Sinai Hospital.
 It was during her lab research with Rossant that she discovered a gene critical for the development of the kidneys, heart and lungs.
 By 2000, Quaggin and her research team were cloning mice lacking that vital gene in order to study their kidneys.
 The next year, she received the Joe Doupe Young Investigator Award.